 Academic Personnel HR Analyst

 Serves as HCM administrator and department contact for staff personnel including, career, limited, work-study and other student appointments.
 Benefits counselor for staff and student employees.
-Provides general administrative support for the department chair, and manages the department chair’s calendar.
+Academic personnel for Nuclear Engineering and Jacobs Institute of Design Innovation.

 Financial Cluster Specialist

 Responsible for all financial transactions for Mechanical Engineering, Nuclear Engineering, and Jacobs Institute for Design Innovation which comprise the financial cluster.
 Performs BFS and BearBuy reviewer duties as appropriate.
 Insures that all documents are in compliance with Department, College and Campus policies and procedures.
 Analyzes and resolves non-routine accounting problems.
 Serves as primary liaison to department personnel, other campus departments and outside vendors.
 Researches and resolves all payroll problems.